What is level term life insurance?

 - Cheaper than whole of life cover

-- Can be a joint policy that protects both you and your partner
+- Joint policy option to protect you and your partner

-- Set up policy to cover your mortgage and family’s living expenses
+- Policy can cover your mortgage and family’s future living expenses

 - Set cover to leave an additional lump sum for your family